Will-So/pelapost/readme.md

 # Installation:

 ## Basic Configuartion
-From the main script, we need to configure
+We first need to configure the

-1. The `BLOG_DIR` variable.
-This is the directory where your website is located
-2. The `AUTHOR` variable.

 # Optional Configuration: Running the Script from anywhere
 It is also possible to configure your computer so we can all the script from any directory in the terminal.
 If you have never done this before, the steps are as follows: